This was the last via ferrata on my multiday traverse through the Rosengarten group and because I wasn’t feeling well I decided to sit this one out.

 Getting to the start of the via ferratas

-The fastest and most logical way to get to rifugio Roda Di Vaèl is to take the Paolina chairlift from Carezza to Rifugio Paolina and walk the path nr 539 then 549.
-This is rather easy path with gentle incline.
-The elevation gain is ca. 150 meters and it shouldn't take longer then 30 minutes.
-The opening times and prices of the chairlift can be found here.
+The fastest and most logical way to get to Rifugio Roda Di Vaèl is to take the Paolina chairlift from Carezza to Rifugio Paolina and walk the path nr 539 and then 549.
+This is an easy walk with a gentle incline.
+There is a parking area at the bottom of the chairlift to park your car.

 Via ferratas Roda de Vaèl and Masarè route description

 Whilst the climbing is straightforward and should pose no real problems, the exposure at times can be significant.
 A head for heights will come in useful.

-Follow the signs away from Rifugio Roda di Vael (2283m) posted for Via Ferrata Masarè and start heading up hill.
+Follow the signs away from Rifugio Roda di Vaèl (2283m) posted for Via Ferrata Masarè and start heading uphill.
 Although there is a main path, desire paths scar the scree slopes and grassy plateaus.
 As long as you are heading to the left of the ridge (looking from Rifugio Roda di Vaèl) then any path will do.

 Soon you will be starting a short descent to the fork 20 minutes downhill from Forcella del Diavolo.
 This fork marks the end of Via Ferrata Masaré and should take roughly 2.5 hours.

-At the junction, you can turn right and head back steeply to Rifugio Roda da Vael (totalling ~3.5 hours) which is nothing but a tiny dot in the distance.
+At the junction, you can turn right and head back steeply to Rifugio Roda da Vaèl (totaling ~3.5 hours) which is nothing but a tiny dot in the distance.

-There are plenty of good hand holds, ladders and a series of well placed staples, however, if heights give you a bit of a scare, then the closest ground below is a sheer drop several tens of metres below you.
+There are plenty of good handholds, ladders, and a series of well-placed staples, however, if heights give you a bit of a scare, then the closest ground below is a sheer drop several tens of meters below you.